 Singer and songwriter.
 Broadcaster.
 Performer, producer, poet, and playwright.
 Multi-instrumentalist and Mountie.
 Hawksley Workman is all of these things and others – an ambitious, ever-busy global ambassador of Canadian culture and creativity.
 The pun on the surname?
 It’s just too easy.

 As a producer, his fingerprints grace releases by JUNO and Polaris Prize nominees and winners like Tegan and Sara, Sarah Slean, Serena Ryder, Hey Rosetta!, and Great Big Sea.
-He’s also penned melodies with a myriad of artists, from Oscar award winning Marion Cotillard (La Vie en Rose, Inception) to French rock icon Johnny Hallyday.
-Hawksley’s touring career has seen him play nearly a thousand shows worldwide.
+He’s also penned melodies with a myriad of artists, from Oscar award winning Marion Cotillard (La Vie en Rose, Inception) to the late French rock icon Johnny Hallyday.
+Hawksley’s touring career has seen him play over a thousand shows worldwide.
 He’s headlined prestigious venues like Massey Hall in Toronto and The Olympia in Paris, and opened for heroes Morrissey, David Bowie, and The Cure.

-Workman’s latest full length recording, Old Cheetah (2015, Six Shooter Records), an idiosyncratic collection of songs you might expect from an artist who covers as much stylistic ground as Hawksley: from a swirling nuclear fusion of cabaret theatricality, glam rock and wantonly pop musical elements comes this defiantly unbridled and exuberantly unclassifiable collection of songs.
 Hawksley also co-wrote and performs an award winning one-man cabaret theatre show called The God That Comes, which debuted in 2013 and continues to draw rave critical reviews and sold-out crowds.
 The show quickly gained international attention including successful runs at the Tarragon Theatre in Toronto, Edinburgh Fringe Festival, New Zealand Festival, and the Arhus Festival in Denmark.

 Hawksley Workman is many things to many people in many places, but primarily, he’s a student of the human psyche; an artist in the purest sense of the word, constantly finding fresh and interesting ways to frame and share the world – the people we are and the things we encounter.
 It’s a virtually bottomless well of ideas for a man with virtually endless imagination and creative outlets.